THE RED ZONE

 I was carrying a bag of cupcakes that our host, Ana, baked the night before.
 Trin carried a bag of children’s clothes that were being donated by Ana and her sister, Frances, who also was with us.
 Together with Juanita, who was our contact to the soup kitchen, all five of us progressed further into what is locally known as the Zona Roja in San Jose.

-We walked past the two men sleeping on the sidewalk; the sidewalk smelled of urine.
+We walked past the two men sleeping on the sidewalk which smelled of urine.
 Vendors cluttered the streets and garbage lay where it was thrown.
 This zone is seemingly left to rot on its own.

 Another woman stormed by stoned out of her mind in a bikini top and short jean skirt.
-A bottle stuffed in her waist band.
+A liquor bottle was stuffed in her waistband.
 Her skin was leather and hung on her frame like it was an old coat, instead of being part of her body.
-A man with clothes twice his size that dragged ragged around his bare feet stood up from where he was lounging against a soot covered wall and stumbled toward the garbage can to look for his lunch.
+A man with clothes twice his size that dragged ragged around his bare feet stood up from where he was lounging against a soot-covered wall and stumbled toward the garbage can to look for his lunch.

 Frances took over the mopping for me while we sat down with the director.
 He told us about how they are trying to keep children off the street and help drug addicts get clean.
 They also work with an indigenous group in Northern Costa Rica.
 These are people devoted to helping those who are forgotten or overlooked by society.
 Loving people where they are, not stopping to ask if a choice or uncontrolled circumstances got them there.

 At noon, the children came and gathered in the meeting area where they sang worship songs and the pastor spoke to them.
 Then we ushered the children to the meal area where they enjoyed the meals that we prepared and the cupcakes that Ana baked.
 We sent them home with the donated clothes.